Hideki Todaka: Revenge match

 Todaka spent all of 2001 to recover, and finally made his comeback in March 2002, winning three fights to regain his world ranking.
 On October 4, 2003, he met Leo Gamez again, for the WBA bantamweight interim title.
 It was three years since their last meeting, and the two traded blows for 12 rounds.
 In the end, Todaka won a close 2-1 split decision victory, avenging his previous loss, and becoming the 5th Japanese boxer to win world titles in two different weight classes.

 Last fight and retirement

-Todaka had planned on having a unification bout with the WBA bantamweight champion, but was unable to come to terms with promoters, and decided to make a defense instead, which was set on March 6, 2004, against Julio Zarate.
+Todaka had planned on having a unification bout with the WBA bantamweight champion, but was unable to come to terms with promoters, and decided to make a defense instead, which was set on March 6, 2004, against Julio Zárate.
 Todaka had turned 30 in 2004, and no longer possessed the physical strength needed to compete at a world level.
 He spent the entire fight trying to catch up to the challenger, and lost by unanimous decision to lose his interim title after only five months.
 He announced his retirement shortly after the fight.
 His professional record was 21-4-1 (10KOs).

+Professional boxing record

 Post retirement

 Todaka currently trains young fighters at the Todaka boxing gym, located in Tokyo, Japan.